Images of Heat Rash or Prickly Heat (Miliaria Rubra) (2)

 Dehydration may be treated with intravenous fluids, especially if there is vomiting.
 Heat stroke is treated by trying to quickly reduce the core temperature to normal.
 Immersion, evaporative, or invasive cooling techniques may be used in addition to rapid administration of intravenous fluids.

-The most common complications of heat rash include secondary infection from scratching and heat exhaustion.
+Typically, heat rash will resolve with self-care measures and no medical care is necessary.
+However, two complications of heat rash include secondary infection from scratching and heat exhaustion.

 Heat intolerance is recognized by a lack of sweating of the affected skin, irritable behavior, and a change in alertness.
 Call for emergency medical help if your infant shows one or more of the following symptoms: